jbellue/3615_Rebiere/README.md

 - Add a smart home page (probably an MQTT client?)
 - Add a settings page (for now, to set the API keys)
+- Figure out a way to properly set the minitel speed